philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 date: "2019-03-15T12:00:00.000Z"
 ---

 In modern applications, user interfaces often have to juggle multiple tasks at the same time.
-For example, a search component needs to respond to user input while providing auto completion results, and an interactive dashboard needs to update charts while loading data from the server and sending analytics data to your backend.
+For example, a search component might need to respond to user input while providing auto completion results, and an interactive dashboard might need to update charts while loading data from the server and sending analytics data to a backend.

 All these parallel steps can lead to slow and unresponsive interfaces and unhappy users, so let’s learn how we can fix this.